mags0ft/hle-eval-ollama/README.md

 The official repo with evaluation scripts by HLE is notoriously hard to use, only lightly documented and merely made to work with the OpenAI API.
 Re-writing it to work with more AI inference providers and APIs would only add more complexity, which is **why I chose to create this repository**.

+> [!IMPORTANT]
+> The whole quality of the benchmark results bases on how good the judge model does its job.
+If it judges poorly, good models might look worse and bad models better.
+Make sure to choose a strong model and verify results yourself.

 ## How to use it

 It's luckily simple!
 First of all, make sure to have a [Hugging Face](https://huggingface.co/) account.
 The HLE dataset is **gated**, which means that you will need to authenticate in order to use it.
 You may want to visit the [HLE page](https://huggingface.co/datasets/cais/hle) on Hugging Face and agree to your information being submitted.